mjjw-github/NoSQL-Coarse/MongoDB/Exercise3.md

 ```
 db.collection.find( { apis: { $size: 2 } } );
 ```
-returns all documents in collection where field is an array with 2 elements.
+This returns all documents in collection where field is an array with 2 elements.

 The $elemMatch operator matches documents that contain an array field with at least one element that matches all the specified query criteria.